 Fire Safety and Bushfire Attack Level (BAL) Compliance

 Fire safety compliance is a central concern in roller shutter regulation, especially due to Perth’s proximity to bushfire-prone zones where strict adherence to BAL requirements is mandated.
+BAL, or Bushfire Attack Level, describes the expected intensity of bushfire exposure at a site and helps determine whether extra protection, stronger materials, or specific installation methods are required.

 Fire Safety Code Requirements for Roller Shutters

 Roller shutters must meet prescribed fire resistance levels determined by their location.
 Fire-resistant materials, ember protection, and rapid release mechanisms are often mandated to facilitate emergency egress.
+In practical terms, the shutter should not block lawful escape routes, emergency access, or the ability of occupants to exit a building safely.

 Addressing BAL Compliance for Properties in Fire-Prone Areas